The most popular town park in Carlow Town is Carlow Town Park. It covers over twelve hectares of open space on the banks of the River Barrow.

 The location of the park in this place contributed to the development and regeneration of this part of the town.
 Moreover, in particular, allowed us to discover the advantages of the Barrow River.

-Carlow Town Park is the second largest park in Carlow town after Oak Park.
+It is the second largest park in Carlow town after Oak Park.

 Park is maintained at a high level.
 It is very clean, so you can spend a pleasant time.
-You can walk around, feed the swans, then you can sit on a small hill and look at the river and Carlow town.
+For example, you can walk around, and feed the swans.
+Then you can sit on a small hill and look at the river and Carlow town.

 Usually, it is open from 8 am to 8 pm, and admission is free.
 Sometimes in winter parks can be closed due to bad weather and the risk of flooding.

 What`s more, the park won the All-Ireland Riverside Amenity Award in 2004 in the Tidy Towns competition.
 And was named Ireland’s Best Public Park.
 In January 2007, in the inaugural competition of Local Government, the park won the City and County Council award.